Complex and Adaptive Dynamical Systems: A Primer: Introduction

-\underline{\sl Boolean variables}\\ A boolean or binary variable has two possible values, typically 0 and 1. \end{quotation} The actual values chosen for the binary variable are irrelevant, $\pm1$ is an alternative popular choice.
-These elements interact with each other according to some given interaction rules denoted coupling functions. \begin{quotation}

-\underline{\sl Boolean coupling functions}\\ \\ A boolean function $\ \ \{0,1\}^K \to\{0,1\}\ \ $ maps $K$ boolean variables onto a single one. \end{quotation} The dynamics of the system is considered to be discrete, $t=0,1,2,\dots .$.
-The value of the variables at the next time step are determined by the choice of boolean coupling functions. \begin{quotation}
+\runinhead{Boolean Networks} In this chapter, we describe the dynamics of a set of $N$ binary variables. \begin{quotation} {\it Boolean Variables.\enspace} A boolean or binary variable has two possible values, typically 0 and 1. \end{quotation} The actual values chosen for the binary variable are irrelevant{;} $\pm1$ is an alternative popular choice.
+These elements interact with each other according to some given interaction rules denoted {as} coupling functions. \begin{quotation} {\it Boolean Coupling Functions.\enspace} A boolean function $\ \ \{0,1\}^K \to\{0,1\}\ \ $ maps $K$ boolean variables onto a single one. \end{quotation} The dynamics of the system is considered to be discrete, $t=0,1,2,{\ldots}$.
+The value of the variables at the next time step are determined by the choice of boolean coupling functions.

-\underline{\sl Boolean network}\\ The set of boolean coupling functions interconnecting the $N$ boolean variables can be represented graphically by a directed network, the boolean network. \end{quotation} In Fig.\ \ref{networks2_fig_booleanNetwork} a small boolean network is illustrated.
-Boolean networks seem at first sight quite esoteric, devoid of practical significance for real-world phenomena.
+\begin{quotation} {\it {{The Boolean Network}}.\enspace} The set of boolean coupling functions interconnecting the $N$ boolean variables can be represented graphically by a directed network, the boolean network. \end{quotation} In Fig.~\ref{networks2_fig_booleanNetwork} a small boolean network is illustrated.
+Boolean networks at first sight seem to be quite esoteric, devoid of the practical significance for real-world phenomena.
 Why are they then studied so intensively?